vinland-technology/flict-obsolete/README.md

 A simple script to create a diretory, name ```components```, with a sample component defined in a file called ```example.json```.

-# License of the FOSS License Compatibility Tool
+# License of the FOSS License Compliance Tool

-FOSS License Compatibility Tool is released under GPLv3 (https://www.gnu.org/licenses/gpl-3.0.en.html)
+FOSS License Compliance Tool is released under GPLv3 (https://www.gnu.org/licenses/gpl-3.0.en.html)

-# The way FOSS License Compatibility Tool works
+# The way FOSS License Compliance Tool works

 Check out: (doc/how.md)